MVinsonCPNB/java/java_fundamentals/web_servlets/SessionMgt/README.md

       value still shows up in the URL upon redirect.
 The example also shows how to have one Servlet manage multiple URL requests, such as: "/customer", "/editCustomer", "/updateCustomer".
+    * src/java/sessionmgt/cookie.PreferenceServlet.java sends a form to screen, where a user selects data to get stored as a cookie within their browser.
+      Previous cookies are deleted and updated were needed.
+The stored variables are maxRecords, titleFontSize, titleFontStyle, and titleFontWeight.
+Also, with CookieClassServlet and CookieInfoServlet the stored values are used to modify the page formating and provide data to the webpage.
+    * src/java/sessionmgt/ShoppingCarServlet.java is a mock online store with four products.
+Using a shopping cart style process a user can add products to and view them, all using HttpSession variables.

 ### Run the Project in NetBeans